¿Es el hidróxido de magnesio una base fuerte??

 Even though it’s not a “strong base,” it’s incredibly useful:

-In industry: for flame retardants y plastic fillers
+In industry: for retardantes de llama y plastic fillers

 Why the Confusion Exists